kaltura/SampleCode/README.md

 a sample command line tool, compiled packages (.dll, .jar, .gem) as well as some miscellaneous stuff (such as unit tests).

-More detailed information about each project can be found below.
+More detailed information about each project can be found below:

 .NET
 ----